I crack myself up.

 Oils can also be added to a warm bath or shower, diffused or sprayed into the air, or spritzed onto bed linens.

-Now, if you’re not into massages (no judgement here…but you’re missing out!), you may want to try diffusing oils, or even using them to scent your bed linens.
+Now, if you’re not into massages (no judgment here…but you’re missing out!), you may want to try diffusing oils or even using them to scent your bed linens.
 When I’m feeling a little feisty, I’ll use my favorite pillow spray to help enhance the mood.

 Boom Boom Pillow Spray

 - 25 drops Sensation blend